Frequently Asked Questions

 Most frequent Clumping Bamboo questions and answers

 Yes, we sure can.
-Delivery to Sydney Metro is $80 for 200mm and 300mm pots and $120 for 450mm pots.
+Delivery to Sydney Metro is $100.
 You can easily fit the 200mm pots in a standard sized sedan and 300mm pots in a hatchback type vehicle should you wish to pick up the plants.
 If you have a Ute it's important to cover the bamboo plants by wrapping it in a plastic material to protect it from the wind.
+If delivery is outside the Sydney Metro area please call for a quote.

 Of course!
 All we ask is that you first make a booking please as we like to leave an hour to answer your individual questions that you may have and to provide you the best service possible.
 Please call Peter on 0425 317 395 and we'll happily fit you in to a time suitable for you.